 How to Build an Effective Lead Tracking Process

-Implementing a lead tracking system is straightforward if you follow these proven steps.
+Implementing lead tracking solutions is straightforward if you follow these proven steps.
 Here’s how to set up an effective process:

 1. Identify Your Business Goals